Denis Healey: Early life

 Denis Winston Healey was born in Mottingham, Kent, son of William Healey (1886–1977) and Winifred Mary (1889–1988), née Powell.
 The family moved to Keighley in the West Riding of Yorkshire when he was five.
 His middle name honoured Winston Churchill.
 His father, the son of a tailor from Glenfarne, County Leitrim, was an engineering mechanic who worked his way up from humble origins, winning an engineering scholarship to Leeds University and qualifying to teach engineering, eventually becoming head of Keighley Technical School.

 Healey had one brother, Terence Blair Healey (1920–1998), known as Terry.
 Healey's family often spent the summer in Scotland during his youth.

 Education

-Healey was privately educated at Bradford Grammar School.
+Healey was educated at Bradford Grammar School.
 In 1936 he won an exhibition scholarship to Balliol College, Oxford, to read Greats.
 He there became involved in Labour politics, although he was not active in the Oxford Union Society.
 Also while at Oxford, Healey joined the Communist Party in 1937 during the Great Purge, but left in 1940 after the Fall of France.

 At Oxford, Healey met future Prime Minister Edward Heath (then known as "Teddy"), whom he succeeded as president of Balliol College Junior Common Room, and who became a lifelong friend and political rival.

 Healey achieved a double first degree, awarded in 1940.
 He was a Harmsworth Senior Scholar at Merton College, Oxford in 1940.